 - Hit on the command option.

 Check if this resolves the error.
-Similarly, we can also change the DNS settings on Mac computers.
-However, this setup is network-wide and not just limited to the Safari browser.
+Similarly, we can also change the DNS settings on Mac.
+This setup is system-wide and not limited to the Safari browser.
 Here are the steps to do:

 - Click to open Network preferences.

 - In the list at the left, select the network connection you want to use (such as Wi-Fi or Ethernet).